kiegroup/droolsjbpm-integration/kie-maven-plugin/IntegrationTests.md

 Skipping/selecting tests
 ========================
-To completely disable execution of those tests, set the _invoker.skip_ parameter to false:
+To completely disable execution of those tests, the standard approach is to set the _invoker.skip_ parameter to false:

     mvn clean install -Dinvoker.skip=true

+A specific configuration has also been implemented to disable those tests with the _skiptITs_ parameter:

+    mvn clean install -DskipITs

 To run only certain of those tests, use the _invoker.test_ parameter with a pattern of the directory to be executed, e.g.: